m-moshtagh/Oakjutsu/src/main/java/com/dogigiri/externallibs/test/mockito/mockito.md

 # Mockito

-Mockito is a testing framework which aids us to create mock objects.
+Mockito is a testing framework which aids us by creating mocks from dependency objects so, we don't bother creating exact objects from collaborator objects.

 ## What is Mockito?